antronerds/r2-tutorials/docs/Multiple_Genes_View.md

-*Analyze the expression levels of a group of genes within a dataset*
+*Analyze the expression levels of a group of genes within a dataset.*